StealthStop/PlottersSUS19004/README.md

 ## Making Legacy Results Plots for SUS-19-004

 Input ROOT files for making the limit plots and p-value plots, found in the paper, as well as nuisance parameter plots, found in the paper and supplementary material are located at:
 `/eos/uscms/store/user/lpcsusyhad/StealthStop/PlotInputs/SUS19004/LimitsAndPvalues/FullRun2_Unblinded_Jun15`.
 Copy the `FullRun2_Unblinded_Jun15` folder locally.
+Additionally, one can copy the `Fits` folder from `/eos/uscms/store/user/lpcsusyhad/StealthStop/PlotInputs/SUS19004/Fits`

 To make the NP plots, the `makeNPplotsLegacyAna.py` script is used.